Configuring Protocols

 To enable your terminal to use the SIP protocol, configure it in the Settings → Protocols → SIP section.

-2. Select the protocol for streaming the shared content in the BFCP transport menu: UDP or TCP.
+2. Select the protocol for transmitting the content being shared from the BFCP transport dropdown list: UDP or TCP.

-3. In the SRTP encryption section, select whether to use SRTP protocol encryption:
+3. In the SRTP encryption dropdown list, select whether to use encryption via the SRTP protocol:

 • MandatoryTrueConf Group will not connect with users who do not support SRTP.

-• On the tab, activate the option.
-Additionally, you can select the to be used.
+• In the Registration tab, activate the Enable the SIP server option.
+Additionally, you can select the SIP transport to be used.

 • To save the settings, click Apply.